andrew/ultimate-awesome/README.md

 - [awesome-sqlite](https://github.com/airsequel/awesome-sqlite) - A curated list of software, services, and resources for SQLite.
 - [awesome-trust-registries](https://github.com/andorsk/awesome-trust-registries) - Curated list of trust regisry systems, vendors, and ecoystems.
 - [awesome-anf](https://github.com/ANFTechTeam/awesome-anf) - Your single link for all things Azure NetApp Files (ANF)!.
+- [awesome-conservation-tech](https://github.com/anselmbradford/awesome-conservation-tech) - An awesome list of tech and orgs helping to understand and conserve our natural resources.
 - [awesome-opendata-uk](https://github.com/ap-Codkelden/awesome-opendata-uk) - Відкриті дані українською / Opendata resources in Ukrainian.
 - [awesome-arctic-data](https://github.com/arctic-risk/awesome-arctic-data) - A curated list on data sources related to climate change in the arctic. .
 - [awesome-fordtransit](https://github.com/askpatrickw/awesome-fordtransit) - Awesome Builds, Communities and Resources for Ford Transit Owners.